-This Annual Report and in particular the Management Discussion and Analysis section review the results of the System's asset management and administrative operations for Plan Year 2005.
-The System's investment returns showed positive results once again in 2005 after two good years in 2003 and 2004.
-This was in keeping with the experience of public pension plans nationally who also operate on a calendar year basis.
+This Annual Report and in particular the Management Discussion and Analysis section review the results of the System's asset management and administrative operations for Plan Year 2006.
+The System's investment returns showed positive results once again in 2006 after three good years from 2003 to 2005.
+This was in keeping with the experience of those Public Pension Plans nationally who also operate on a calendar year basis.

-On behalf of the Retirement System Board of Trustees and staff, I wish to thank the membership for its support and interest in the Board's activities throughout 2005, and to note for the record that the Board remains committed to improving membership service and communications.
-I also wish to thank my colleagues of the Board of Trustees and System staff for their continuing effort and dedication throughout the year which help to make our services possible.
+In closing, on behalf of the Retirement System Board of Trustees and staff, I wish to thank the membership for its support and interest in the Board's activities throughout 2006, and to note for the record that the Board remains committed to maintaining an organizational environment based upon full disclosure of Plan events and efficient service to the membership.